delta-io/delta/protocol_rfcs/type-widening.md

 ## Writer Requirements for Type Widening

 When Type Widening is enabled (when the table property `delta.enableTypeWidening` is set to `true`), then:
+- Writers must reject applying any **unsupported type change**.
-- Writers should allow updating the table schema to apply an **allowed type change** to a column, struct field, map key/value or array element.
+- Writers should allow updating the table schema to apply a **supported type change** to a column, struct field, map key/value or array element.
 - Writers must record type change information in the `metadata` of the nearest ancestor [StructField](#struct-field).
 See [Type Change Metadata](#type-change-metadata).

 When Type Widening is supported (when the `writerFeatures` field of a table's `protocol` action contains `enableTypeWidening`), then: